base-org/brand-kit/guides/editorial-style-guide.md

 **Tone**

 - Brief and punchy, with clarity and impact
-- Avoids of overly technical jargon or corporate talk
+- Avoids overly technical jargon or corporate talk
 - Acknowledges challenges directly but remains solutions-oriented
 - Not too casual, but still conversational
 - Provides unique, thought-provoking insights